 What Type of Termite Treatment Is Best

 A termite treatment should only be carried out by a professional.
 Quite often we come across people that have tried to do the work themselves only to of failed and made the job harder for us to fix.
+Termites are actually not hard to kill individually it is stopping them getting into your house that is hard or killing the nest.
+When you see termites in your house that may only be 1% or less of what is actually in your house.

 There are many ways to treat for termites which can include termite dust or foams, termite baiting, termite monitoring stations and a chemical ground treatment.
 Not all of these treatments are carried out on one house it is usually up to the termite technician to try and determine which treatment will best suit the property that needs to be protected.
 From there it will come down to what options are affordable.